 The University of Essex was the birthplace of the ‘virtual world’.
 Multi-User Dungeons (MUD) – multi-player, real-time virtual worlds – were created by our students, including Richard Bartle, who still teaches Computer Games here today.
 Richard was also included in Geek.com’s list of the most influential game developers of all time.

 We have many graduates in senior positions in the computer communications industry, as well recent graduates working in IT and computer companies.
-An incredible 88% of our School of Computer Science and Electronic Engineering students are in professional employment or postgraduate study within six months of graduating from Essex (DLHE 2017).
+An incredible 92% of our School of Computer Science and Electronic Engineering students are in employment or further study (Graduate Outcomes 2020).

 Our recent graduates have gone on to secure impressive roles, including as a Java/Actionscript Developer for Playtech and as an Associate Software Developer for Sky.